stefanarseneau/stefanarseneau.github.io/about.md

 I like playing with really big datasets and coding fancy statistical tools.
 I also like stars, particularly compact stars that orbit other stars.
 Stars that orbit black holes are cool to, and detecting them is a cool statistical problem.

 When I'm not doing astronomy, I go for long runs and read books.
 Recently, I read *Underland* by Robert MacFarlane, which is probably my favorite book right now.
+If you, the reader, happen to *be* Robert MacFarlane, shoot me an email.
+Let's get coffee.